Be a Good Speaker

 Where do you start to improve as a speaker?

-- 1You could start at your office or workplace.You could be tasked to lead a project or a committee and there will be people who will be under you.
+- 1You could be tasked to lead a project or a committee and there will be people who will be under you.
 To communicate your expectations from your colleagues; or to assign/delegate tasks to your subordinates, you need to be a speaker who speaks with clarity and non-repetition.
 Nothing irritates employees than colleagues who are repetitious and give the impression that they cannot trust the others because they keep reminding them of their tasks.
 Instructions or data relaying should be done at the most, twice.
-More than that, the subordinates will have the tendency to neglect their task or work below par intentionally because of resentment or irritability towards the redundant committee leader.Advertisement
+More than that, the subordinates will have the tendency to neglect their task or work below par intentionally because of resentment or irritability towards the redundant committee leader.You could start at your office or workplace.Advertisement

 Why is it important to relax when speaking in public?